heyharmon/undo-seo/implementation/Milestone-3-Topical-Map-Generation.md

 ### Cluster List Component

-Display clusters in a list:
+Display clusters in a list or grid:

 - Each cluster shows:
   - Parent keyword text (the cluster name)